Infrastructure

 The successful contractor will build a footbridge at the Kenyatta National Hospital gate, another at the Coptic Church, and a third skywalk at the Kenya Science Technical College.

 The footbridges will help patients, students and other road users reach their destinations safely.
-They will also ease flow of vehicles that are forced to slow down for pedestrians.
+They will also ease the flow of vehicles that are forced to slow down for pedestrians.

 RELATED: Spanish Firm to Build Sh3bn Interchange on Ngong Road